noccu/umamusu-translate/README.md

 script | desc
 ---|---
-static/manage | Small tool to manage localify's data for translating static strings.
+manage | Small tool to manage localify's data for translating static strings.
 Requires use of [umamusume-localify][].
-Note this is a module-script, run as: `python -m src.static.manage [-opts]`

 # Contribute